SuzanneMondal/TGF-beta-Network-Boolean-Dynamic-Modeling/README.md

 *3. All paths on STG:*

 The STG has paths starting from each graph-node--even the FPs have paths that terminate directly into themselves (self-loops).
-To find all the paths starting from every graph-node and ending in each graph-node could be hepful to gauge how likely it is for a network-state transition to occur from one to every other.
+To find all the paths starting from every graph-node and ending in each graph-node could be helpful to gauge how likely it is for a network-state transition to occur from one to every other.

 ### Questions Attempted to be Answered